 Go Green Days

-Sustainability In the Curriculum
+Sustainability in the Curriculum

-Upper School student-led Environs Club is open to all students who are interested and passionate about environmental causes.
+The Upper School student-led Environs Club is open to all students who are interested and passionate about environmental causes.
 The Environs Club provides a way for students to pursue their interests while supporting our sustainability efforts.

 The greater community is invited to take the opportunity to dig deep, get involved, and participate in organic, sustainable gardening on the back of Rowland Hall’s Steiner Campus in the community garden.

-We are committed to anti-idling and use our Curb Your Carbon Campaign to communicate this message teach students about the effect idling has on our air quality.
+We are committed to anti-idling and use our Curb Your Carbon Campaign to communicate this message and teach students about the effect idling has on our air quality.